|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 5) The net magnetic field vector at any position is the linear sum of its vector components;

-6) Mathematically orthogonal net electric, magnetic and gravitational fields that each contribute to potential energy density;
+6) Mathematically orthogonal net electric, magnetic and gravitational fields that each contribute to field energy density;

-10) The net gravitational field causes negative potential energy;
+11) The net gravitational field causes a negative field energy component;

-12) There exist stable single particle electromagnetic structures.
+13) There exist stable single particle electromagnetic structures.
 One of these structures is a plane wave.
 Another structure is charge motion along a closed spiral known as a spheromak.
-Such a spheromak structure is also known as a charged particle.
+Charged particles are composed of spheromaks.

-14) Particle charge quantization in combination with a stable electromagnetic energy structure results in photon energy quantization;
+15) Particle charge quantization in combination with a stable electromagnetic spheromak energy structure results in photon energy quantization;

 and linear momentum:

-where h is known as the Planck constant and F is the photon frequency.
+where h is known as the Planck constant and Fp is the photon frequency.